The senior leadership team at North YarmouthNYA Brochure

 Director of Information Technology

-Christopher Mazzurco has been a member of the North Yarmouth Academy community for 20 years.
+Christopher Mazzurco has been a member of the North Yarmouth Academy community 1996.
 During his time at NYA he has held the position of Director of Information Technology.
 Along with his duties of keeping the technology operations running smoothly on campus, he has spent much of his time teaching and coaching NYA student athletes.
 In addition to being a student advisor, Christopher is a three-season coach for Girls Varsity Cross Country, Boys & Girls Varsity Indoor Track, and Boys & Girls Varsity Outdoor Track & Field.

 Chris graduated with a BA in Astronomy, Physics, and Archaeology from Wesleyan University in Connecticut.
 While working in each of those disciplines, technology integration was always at the forefront of his work.
 At NYA, Chris’s focus has been on providing a sustainable environment that allows for meaningful integration of technology at all levels of education.